Standon Hall Wedding Venue

 A new independent biomass boiler was created to provide a sustainable form of energy to heat the hall.
 Detailed meetings with the client and conservation officer were held to agree a new servicing strategy for the building without disturbing existing historically significant features such as cornices, original fireplaces, and wooden panelling.

-Following the removal of the redundant mechanical and electrical services, the stonework was sensitivity repaired using traditional methods including a low abrasion cleaning system.
+The stonework was sensitivity repaired following removal of redundant mechanical and electrical services using traditional methods and the implementation low abrasion cleaning system.

 The buildings thermal envelope was improved using breathable sheep’s wool insulation and insulated lime plaster in conjunction with a new sympathetically integrated and hidden Mechanical Ventilation and Heat Recovery (MVHR) ventilation system.